 The performance of Cyprus’ economy and the goals achieved by its banking sector over the last two years has been hailed impressive internationally.
 Credit rating upgrades and positive 2015 bank results have marked an end to prolonged uncertainty in Cyprus’ banking sector.
 Today, the situation is stable, with confidence in the country’s banks recovering, following the lifting of all domestic capital controls and a return to international markets with successful bond issues raising well over €2 billion.
 The banking sector has successfully recapitalised, attracted significant foreign investors, and achieved positive results in the stress tests of the European Central Bank (ECB) and the European Banking Authority thanks to the overall strengthening of liquidity and capital adequacy.
 The restoration of credibility in Cyprus’ banks has been a top priority following the country’s €10- billion bailout deal and the unprecedented bail-in decision by the Eurogroup to impose losses on depositors in 2013.
 However, the hard work is finally paying dividends and Cyprus’ economic recovery has been faster than many first projected.

-The local banking sector faced major challenges over the last few years, especially following the write-down of Greek debt, which resulted in heavy economic losses and severely damaged confidence in the banks – a setback the country will need time to recover from.
-However, there is no fear of further damage from the current state of the Greek economy.
-The overhaul of the sector has also opened up new opportunities, encouraging healthy competition and a wider range of services.
+The EU-imposed measures were severe, yet unlike other EU countries undergoing bailout programmes, Cyprus did not see a run on the banks or social unrest, but a defiant show of resilience and a sooner-than-expected return to growth.
+There is no doubt the local banking sector has faced major challenges over the last few years, but the overhaul of the sector has opened up new opportunities, encouraging healthy competition and a wider range of services.
 With the still-prevailing lack of liquidity, the Cypriot market is thirsty for funding, providing exciting prospects for innovative financial instruments and new players to enter into the market.

 The Development of the Cyprus Banking Sector